yds12/mexe/README.md

-In our [current benchmarks](https://github.com/yds12/mexe/actions/workflows/bench.yml), it's about 4-10x faster than `meval` and about 2x faster than `fasteval`, but there are still optimisations to come, which will make it even faster.
+In our [current benchmarks](https://github.com/yds12/mexe/actions/workflows/bench.yml), it's about 4-10x faster than `meval` and about 2x faster than `fasteval`.
 Note that those crates do much more than `mexe`.
 Our focus on a very small problem makes it easier for us to ship a fast and lean library.

 ## Includes